Reverse Mortgages Guide

 John Tappan

 Reverse mortgages offer seniors a way to unlock their home equity without selling their property or taking on monthly mortgage payments.
-There is a lot of misconceptions about reverse mortgages that we hope to clear up for you in this article.
+There is a lot of misconceptions about reverse mortgages that we hope to clear up for the senior homeowners in this article.

 What Are the 3 Types of Reverse Mortgages?